nickyiliwang/networking/0.fundamentals/fundamentals.md

-1. **A/AAAA**: manage which IP addresses are assigned to a particular machine, or if the IPs are fixed.
+1. A/AAAA: manage which IP addresses are assigned to a particular machine, or if the IPs are fixed.
-2. **CNAME: **alias one name to another name, and you don’t need other records (such as MX records for emails) for the same name.
+2. CNAME: alias one name to another name, and you don’t need other records (such as MX records for emails) for the same name.
 Doesn’t work on zone apex (naked domain)
-3. **ALIAS: **if you’re trying to alias the root domain (zone apex), or if you need other records for the same name.
+3. ALIAS: if you’re trying to alias the root domain (zone apex), or if you need other records for the same name.
 In AWS routes traffic to selected AWS resources.
 Can create at zone apex.

 ##Dynamic DNS